PLC-lang/rusty/book/src/using_rusty/build_configuration.md

 Instead of having numerous inline arguments, using the build subcommand along with a build description file makes passing the arguments easier. </br>
 The build description file needs to be saved in the [json](https://en.wikipedia.org/wiki/JSON) format.

-Usage :
+Usage:
 `rustyc build`

 Note that if `rustyc` cannot find the `plc.json` file, it will throw an error and request the path.
 The default location for the build file is the current directory.

-The command for building with an additional path looks like this :
+The command for building with an additional path looks like this:
 `rustyc build src/plc.json`

 ## Build description file (plc.json)